dawoodTanvir/Scrapping-Amazon-Dataset-with-proxy-rotation/README.md

 The links will be saved in file.
 Now run the notebook cell below to scrap the data from tose links.
 The data will be saved in a text file
+The Amazon Fashion category has the same structure for all sub categories you will be able to scrap any fashion category from this code just have to change the links and some minor changes.